 Kenneth Cranham (Martin Goodman), Karl Johnson (Dave Gillespie), Cathy Tyson (Annie McPhee), Anna Calder-Smith (Joanna Goodman), Amanda Fawsett (Suzanne Wallace), Derek Fowlds (Oliver Davidson), Rudolph Walker (Harry Cartwright), Ralph Brown (Mick Rendall), Peter Attard (Albie Curtis), Fiona Victory (Sandra Gillespie), Leo Kay (Sean Gillespie), Bill Wallis (Douglas Bullock), Karl Jenkinson (Clive Evans), Charles Lewsen (Interrogator)

 Tensions are high between the USA and Soviet Union over a US submarine that has sunken near Russian waters.
 In England, as the threat of nuclear war looms, government bureaucrat Martin Goodman is appointed Controller of the city of Portsmouth in Wessex.
 Goodman orders the city placed under curfew, locking off all traffic in and out, rationing fuel and replacing news with tv reruns.
 At the same time, Goodman’s wife Joanna finds a card from his mistress Suzanne Wallace in his coat pocket.
 She hires ex-Royal Marine Dave Gillespie to spy on Goodman and return with proof.
-Goodman is approached by accountant Harry Cartwright asking for special permission to get a boatload of VIP wives out of the city.
+Goodman is approached by accountant Harry Cartwright asking for special permission to get a boatload of VIPs out of the city.
 Goodman gives permission unofficially whereupon Cartwright uses the opportunity to charge five thousand pounds per head.
 After Joanna pays a visit to Suzanne, Goodman and Suzanne argue.
-During the argument, Suzanne falls and is killed when she hits her head on a table.
+During the argument, Suzanne falls, hitting her head on a table and is killed.
 Goodman flees the scene.
 Gillespie obtains photos but Goodman uses the looming crisis as an opportunity to have Suzanne’s death hushed up.

 The 1980s was a point when East-West nuclear tensions heated up, all part of Ronald Reagan’s determination to show down with the Soviet Union and escalate them into eventual collapse.
 There were a good number of films that reflected these tensions.
 On cinema screens we had Testament (1983), WarGames (1983), which literally treated nuclear war as a strategy game, the animated When the Wind Blows (1986), Miracle Mile (1988) and the Soviet-made Letters from a Dead Man (1986).
-The best works were on television.
+The best works however were on television.
 There was the strong and powerful The Day After (1983), a tv movie that was seen by the rest of the world in theatres, as well as By Dawn’s Early Light (1990) and the Canadian-made Countdown to Looking Glass (1984).
-The best material was actually produced by British television with Special Bulletin (1983) and Threads (1984), as well as the darkly funny comedy Whoops Apocalypse (1981).
+The best material amid this was actually produced by British television with Special Bulletin (1983) and the incredibly bleak Threads (1984), as well as the darkly funny comedy Whoops Apocalypse (1981).
+(For a more detailed overview of the genre see Nuclear War).

 Rather what Rules of Engagement is about is the management of society in the lead-up to nuclear war where it is assumed that the city’s controller would isolate the city from the rest of the world by shutting off traffic in and out, rationing fuel, the imposition of curfew and martial law, and forcing television to air re-runs.
 (This does seem an extreme and totalitarian over-reaction for what is essentially East-West sabre-rattling over a sunken submarine – the Cuban Missile Crisis went further to the brink with no record of such authoritarian measures ever being imposed by a Western country).
 In reality, what we have is a show that is a snapshot of Margaret Thatcher’s Britain.
 Checkboxes for all the major issues of the day are ticked – Karl Johnson’s Dave is a veteran of both the Falklands War and the Troubles in Northern Ireland and reference is made to the infamous Poll Tax.